scikit-hep/awkward/docs-sphinx/user-guide/how-to-create-arraybuilder.md

 builder
 ```

-(Note that the Python `with` statement, a.k.a. "context manager," is not available in Numba jit-compiled functions, in case you're using [ak.ArrayBuilder](https://awkward-array.readthedocs.io/en/latest/_auto/ak.ArrayBuilder.html) in Numba.)
+(Note that the Python `with` statement, a.k.a. "context manager," is not available in Numba jit-compiled functions, in case you're using {class}`ak.ArrayBuilder` in Numba.)

 +++